avramovic/IMDbPlay/README.md

 IMDbPlay is a Google Chrome extension to play movies and TV shows directly from their IMDb pages.

-Due to the nature of this extension it won't be published via the Chrome store.
+Due to the nature of this extension it won't be published via the Google Chrome extension store.
 However, you can load it in development mode to see how it works.

 ## Installation